rpsingh2/dlsd/code/8/README.md

 What is interesting to see is that as the number of objectives increases, the hypervolume for each optimized model also decreases.
 When running the experiment, it also appears that as the number of objectives increases, so to does the runtime of NSGA-II.

 ## Threats to Validity
-* Perhaps DTLZ family of models will not produce results that are representative of real world problems.
+* Only 20 runs of each model, objective and decision combination were used in order to produce results.
+More runs of each model may be needed in order to eleminate noise.
 * During this experiment, a relatively small number of objectives and decisions were used.
 Using models with higher numbers of objectives may produce results that show more of a difference between bdom + cuboid and cdom as secondary sorting methods.

 ## Future Work